 This all had two knock-on effects.

-The first is the obvious one.
-With the histories of French and English being so closely intertwined (shoutout to the Norman Conquest), many English words were identical to their older, unchanged French cousins.
+The first is the more obvious one.
+With the histories of French and English being so closely intertwined (shoutout to the Norman Conquest), many English words were all but identical to their older, unchanged French cousins.
 But while French decided to abandon its Ss, English didn’t undergo the same phonological changes, and so ended up retaining them.
 As a result, restoring the S in some circumflexed French words can give you a rough idea of what their English meaning might be.
-Case in point, in the list above we have the French words for ‘conquest’, ‘host’, ‘paste’, ‘August’, ‘task’, ‘tempest’, ‘haste’, ‘master’, ‘cost’, ‘interest’, and ‘clothing’.
+Case in point, in the list above we have the French words for conquest, host, paste, August, task, tempest, haste, master, cost, interest, and clothing.

-Even in cases where the spelling or meaning is not absolutely identical when the S is replaced, often we’re still clearly in the same ballpark.
+Even in cases where the spelling or meaning is not absolutely identical when the S is replaced, we’re often still clearly in the same ballpark.
 Hence côte (‘coast’) becomes “coste”.
 Bête (‘beast’) becomes “beste”.
 The French word for roasted meat is rôt.
-Bûche is the French word for a log, but derives from the same ancient root as the English word ‘bush’.
+Bûche is the French word for a log, but comes from the same ancient root as the English word ‘bush’.
 Crêpes come from the same root as crisp.
-Arrêter becomes “arrester” when its S is added, and means ‘stop’ in English.
-And tôt, the French for ‘soon’, essentially means ‘toasted’—its reference to time is actually a witty allusive application, meaning ‘hotly’, or ‘promptly’.
+Arrêter becomes “arrester” when its S is added, and means ‘to stop’.
+And tôt, the French for ‘soon’, essentially means ‘toasted’—its reference to time is actually a witty allusive application meaning ‘hotly’, or ‘promptly’.